Chr15w1986/Javascript_PP2/README.md

 # TESTING

 * `As a user, I want to easily understand the main purpose of the game`:
-    * Upon loading the Game, you will see a large blue clock on a yellow background, with three buttons, START, STOP AND RESET and the rules of the game. `Fulfilled.`
+    * Upon loading the Game, you will see a large blue clock on a yellow background, with three buttons, START, STOP AND RESET and the rules of the game.
+Outcome: `Fulfilled.`
 * `As a user, I want the game to be colourful and fun`:
-    *  I used bright colours, simple traffic light colours for stop start and reset. `Fulfilled.`
+    *  I used bright colours, simple traffic light colours for stop start and reset.
+Outcome: `Fulfilled.`
 * `As a user, I want to be able to try something new`:
     * The concept of the game (although simple) is exciting and different, enough to keep the user trying over and over to reach the best score he/she them/they can. `Fulfilled.`
-* `As a user, I want to see large buttons to play the game`:
+* `As a user, I want to see obvious and clear buttons to play the game`:
-    * I included three large and easy to read buttons with accompanying colours to differentiate between them. `Fulfilled.`
+    * I included three large and easy to read buttons with accompanying colours to differentiate between them.
+Outcome: `Fulfilled.`
 ## DEVICES
 * I have tested responsiveness and functionality on the following devices and browsers:
     * Android: